Table of New Deal Projects in New York City

-A special project of the Living New Deal, we’ve built our forces with the help of the organization’s California founders and also through our own networking efforts.
-The Working Group started out with a half a dozen members, a number that has more than doubled over time, and we’ve also continued to forge relationships with a broad network of like-minded individuals and organizations, including the American Institute of Architects (AIA New York), City Lore, the Museum of the City of New York, FDR Library, and the National Jobs for All Network, among others.
+Now a Chapter of the Living New Deal, we’ve built our forces with the help of the organization’s California founders and through our own networking efforts.
+The Working Group started out with a half a dozen members, a number that has more than doubled over time.
+We’ve continued to forge relationships with a broad network of like-minded individuals and organizations, including the American Institute of Architects (AIA New York), City Lore, the Museum of the City of New York, FDR Library, and the National Jobs for All Network, among others.

 Born and raised in New York City, Ruth Messinger imbibed her parents’ passion for FDR and especially for the New Deal as a model for what government could and should do.
 Her long career as a social worker, celebrated New York City politician, and honored social justice leader reflects and magnifies that passion.

 At Harvard University, she was inspired by one of her professors, who started every class saying, “I told Franklin….”—a phrase that seemed to connect her to a living past.
 Read more

 Adam Roberts has packed a lot of politics into his young life.

 He grew up on Long Island in a family of “proud New Dealers.”
 At home, FDR was worshipped, he says.
 It didn’t take long for Roberts to find his calling, and both nature and nurture helped him get there.

 During his teens, he dreamed of becoming a dentist, but that dream would soon be replaced by one better suited to his talents and temperament.
 Read more